 The problem reduces to solving:

-As the coefficient of z is one, we are through.
-Put w=1.
+As the coefficient of katex is not defined is one, we are through.
+Put katex is not defined.
 Then,

 How do we achieve this?
-We break the larger coefficient 10 with the hammer of the smaller 7 and carry on with similar hammering, till the smaller coefficient becomes 1.
+We break the larger coefficient katex is not defined with the hammer of the smaller katex is not defined and carry on with similar hammering, till the smaller coefficient becomes 1.

 We now describe the main step of Āryabhaṭa’s algorithm using the interpretation of Bhāskara I.